8. Appendix

 Project consultants must consult the VSBA delivery manager to confirm inclusion of additional facilities and services prior to finalising Door Schedules.

-Early learning doors and gates, and exits to the perimeter must comply with NCC requirements specific to early learning facilities.
+Early learning facility doors and gates, and exits to the perimeter must comply with NCC requirements specific to early learning facilities.
 All doors must be designed for anticipated movements into and within the early learning facility.

 Doors to internal stores/program spaces in early learning facilities must: